komoot/photon/README.md

 _Photon_ was started by [komoot](http://www.komoot.de) and provides search-as-you-type and multilingual support.
 It's used in production with thousands of requests per minute at [www.komoot.de](http://www.komoot.de).
 Find our public API and demo on [photon.komoot.de](http://photon.komoot.de).

-We are a young project, feel free to test and participate!
+Feel free to test and participate!

 ### Features
 - high performance